prestodb/presto/presto-native-execution/README.md

-    header-check            Check for license header issues on the current branch tidy-fix                Fix clang-tidy issues in the current branch tidy-check              Check clang-tidy issues in the current branch linux-container         Build the CircleCi linux container from scratch help                    Show the help messages
+    header-check            Check for license header issues on the current branch tidy-fix                Fix clang-tidy issues in the current branch tidy-check              Check clang-tidy issues in the current branch help                    Show the help messages
 ```